Pancho/codename-obsession/README.md

 codename-obsession
 ==================

-We want to know how bloggers of WordPress behave and how we can help them improve their own behavior.
+We will help bloggers of WordPress analyse their own blogging patterns and behaviors, so they can improve their blogging style.
 One step at a time.